-Another day, I went to a prayer group I then attended, and must have exceeded the daily limit of emoting, because one of my prayer partners leveled a stern gaze at me and exclaimed, “You are full of doubt and unbelief!”
+Another day, I went to a prayer group I had been attending, and asked for prayer for our daughter, for our shared suffering.
+I must have exceeded the daily limit of emoting, because one of my prayer partners leveled a stern gaze at me and exclaimed, “You are full of doubt and unbelief!”

 And then there was the family member who worried out loud after the funeral, “I just hope you don’t have to lose any more children any time soon!”